 What’s more, the process of creation of a product photo always requires software.
 In a traditional studio, a risk originates that you will have to use disjoined software suites for the operation of the equipment, for post-processing, and for file management.
 You will not be able to save and migrate settings across different software platforms, which amplifies the time use and slows down the learning curve.

 - high outsourcing costs.
-To fully outsource your product photography can be a dream for your business flow and a nightmare for the finances, as professional services cause costs.
+To fully outsource your product photography can be a dream for your business flow and a nightmare for the finances, as professional service causes costs.

 - low throughput.
 Post-processing and studio setup consume time.
 Once the studio is put in place, the process gains smoothness, although a time-consuming post-processing procedure is still required.
 With a large volume of products to photograph this might happen to be a big obstacle and point you to automated solutions.